Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 - The photo VVV_vogels has been borrowed from the local tourist agency VVV Amersfoort.

 ### Acknowledgements
-A big thanks to the Slack community hosting the fellow students, tutors and mentors for Code Institute's program; they have been great mental and technical support in getting this milestone done.
+A big thanks to the Slack community hosting the fellow students, tutors and mentors for Code Institute's program; they have been great mental and technical support in getting this milestone done, with a special thanks to
+Tim Nelson, Anthony O'Brien, Anna Greaves, John Long and Simen Daehlin for helping me out with the bugs when I was about to give up on them prior to submission.
-A special thanks to my mentor Narender Singh for making the time to go through the project with me, giving me tips and hints and supporting me throughout the development.
+A special thanks to my mentor Narender Singh for making the time to go through the project with me, giving me tips and hints, challenging me to go an extra mile and supporting me throughout the development.